Sexten: Coat-of-arms

-The emblem is azure and represents three argent peaks with a sable chamois standing in the centre; the three peaks symbolize the Tre Cime di Lavaredo.
+The emblem is azure and represents three argent peaks with a sable chamois standing in the centre; the three peaks symbolize the Drei Zinnen-Tre Cime di Lavaredo.
 The emblem was granted in 1972 but was in use before World War I.

 However, this symbol pre-existed its formal adoption: it had been affixed above the entrance to the town hall since the end of the First World War.
 The design is attributed to the painter Albert Stolz.

 The gonfalon is a flag divided into white and red.